stupidchen/aboutSocket/SCHD.md

 * Basic API of socket (create(), bind(), listen(), accept(), etc.)
 * Basic Wrapper of the file descriptor
 * Basic API of select and epoll
+* Basic API of send & recv on client side.
 * Group division of epoll fd

 # Schedule